 Let’s start with some general questions, in no particular order.

-- Addons – Are my addons current, specific, and setup for raiding?
+- Addons – Are my addons working and setup?

 - Enchanting – Have I enchanted everything for my relevant stats and spec?

 - Gems – Are my gems relevant and maxed were possible?

 - Sundries – Do I have all the items I need e.g. buff food, flasks, repair gold, pots, trade upgrades (like speed belt for an Engineer), etc…?

 - Research – Have I watched videos, read strategies, and generally done research that applies to both my specs for the expected bosses?

 - Time – Will I be ready to start on time and do I have the time to go through to the finish?

 - Technical Concerns – Is my connection reliable?
 Is my latency okay?
 Can my computer handle the fight?

 - Self-Awareness – Am I prepared to go over my own performance and see if there is anything that can be improved?